JungleBird/Music-Visualizer/README.md

 This music visualizer uses statistical analysis techniques and machine learning to process audio data.
 It learns the music as it plays and the visual elements will "dance" in a more structured way as it moves alongside the music.

+Note: use Pyglet version 1.5.27 instead of latest Pyglet package

 https://github.com/user-attachments/assets/f98c43af-6105-4f5a-baab-67d719c3c282